-The four islands have been planted to provide vibrant colours in autumn, which are emphasized by their reflection in the lake.
-Chinese tupelo trees (Nyssa sinensis), cloned from specimens in Windsor Great Park turn deep red, while black tupelo (Nyssa sylvatica) trees from North America, turn red, orange and yellow.
+The four islands are planted to provide vibrant colours in autumn, emphasised by their reflection in the lake.
+Chinese tupelo trees (Nyssa sinensis) turn deep red, while black tupelo trees (Nyssa sylvatica) turn red, orange and yellow.

 The lake and its surrounds are inhabited by wildlife such as the red-crested pochard, tufted duck, widgeon and mandarin duck.